 Jump to Yellowstone wedding permits>>

 To elope in Yellowstone, you will need a Special Use Permit which costs $250, as well as an entrance pass to get inside the park, which costs $35.
 That brings the cost to $285 to elope in Yellowstone!
+Of course, you’ll also have to account for other expenses, such as transportation, lodging, etc., but it’s all up to you to decide how elaborate you want your elopement to be.

-Where Can You Get Married In Yellowstone
+Where Can You Get Married in Yellowstone National Park?

 There are several designated locations for wedding ceremonies inside Yellowstone National Park with options for 15 people to up to 200!
-Ceremony locations include Old Faithful, Artists Point, Mammoth Chapel, and the Lamar Valley, but there are lots more options to choose from!
-More ceremony locations are discussed further on in this guide.
+Designated Yellowstone wedding ceremony locations include Old Faithful, Artist Point, & Mammoth Chapel.
+These, and other locations, will be discussed further on in this guide.

 Yes, as discussed above, you do need a permit to get married in Yellowstone National Park.
 I’ll go over this further on in this guide.
-Click here to jump to permits >>

 How To Elope In Yellowstone